 - Poor maintenance will drastically reduce life expectancy and performance

-- Can only be installed in an upright position
+- It can only be installed in an upright position

 - Not as energy-dense as the alternatives